CarloWood/machine-learning/README.md

 Read https://github.com/CarloWood/machine-learning/tree/master/docker#readme
 for an explanation of how to construct the container and run it.

-Once inside the docker contain (you are then in the directory /home/archuser/machine-learning), run:
+Once inside the docker container (you are then in the directory /home/archuser/machine-learning), run:

 ```